-Think about the ex you are struggling to get over, or find yourself hoping to reconcile with (even if you haven’t been in touch with one another for ages): what, specifically, is it about that person that is so special?
-Push aside emotional sentimentality and break it down.
-Forget, “I don’t know… I just still love him/her”, and analyse it objectively.
+So, you are struggling to get over your ex, and finding yourself hoping to reconcile with them (even if you haven’t been in touch with one another for ages): what is it about that person that is so special?
+Pushing aside emotional sentimentality, think beyond, “I don’t know… I just still love him/her” – break it down and analyse it objectively.

 To begin, make a list of a minimum of 5 clear positive characteristics your ex possesses (not generalisations!).
 For example, these could include:

 Enthusiastic about life

 Encouraging and supportive

 Clean and well presented

 Willingness to accept personal responsibility

 Now, make a list of a minimum of 5 not-so-positive traits your ex possesses.
 These could include:

 Resistance to reasonable discussion about the future